 ProCollect Inc or PCI is a debt collection agency, which receives a lot of consumer complaints to our law firm for debt harassment.
 Find out who they are, why they might be calling, and how you can stop them.

-ProCollect has a lawyer on staff that specializes in collection law, indicating that they are in a position to sue customers.
+They’re legit.
+According to the Better Business Bureau (BBB), ProCollect is a legitimate collection agency.
+They have a lawyer on staff that specializes in collection law, indicating that they are in a position to sue customers.
 The debt collection agency conducts skip tracing, meaning that they cover access to nationwide databases which enable them to locate a current telephone number or address, or both, for a customer whose contact information has changed.
 Furthermore, the company reports every account that’s charged off as bad debt to all three national credit agencies.
+Buzzfile indicates their annual revenue at $3.1 million and a staff of 25 employees at their headquarters.

-ProCollect is not a scam, but it the complaints against the company have racked up.
-As of May 2017, the Better Business Bureau reported 278 closed ProCollect complaints over the previous few decades, and Justia recorded nine lawsuits against ProCollect from the past year alleging violations of the Fair Debt Collection Practices Act.
-In addition to that, the Consumer Financial Protection Bureau (CFPB) recorded 154 closed ProCollect complaints for 2016.
+As of May 2017, the Better Business Bureau reported 278 complaints against Procollect over the past three years, and Justia recorded nine lawsuits against ProCollect from the past year alleging violations of the Fair Debt Collection Practices Act.
+In addition to that, the Consumer Financial Protection Bureau (CFPB) recorded 154 closed PCI complaints for 2016.

-Press Releases of Lawsuits Brought On By Lemberg Law Against Procollect Inc
+Here Are Some Lawsuits Brought On By Lemberg Law Against PCI

 March 13, 2017.
 On behalf of our client, Lemberg Law recently filed a complaint in U.S. District Court, Northern District of Texas.
 The case, against ProCollect, charges the debt collection agency with violating federal law and asks for $1,000 in statutory damages under the Fair Debt Collection Practices Act plus other relief.